-A beautifully tender beef sirloin usually served with a fine foraged mushroom sauce.
+Beautifully tender beef sirloin which is usually served with a fine foraged mushroom sauce.

-A Polish cheesecake made with a farmer’s cheese called twaróg it has a sweet pastry crust.
-Sernik is less sweet than N. American cheesecake and much thicker I guess I’d describe more cheesier.
+A Polish cheesecake made with a farmer’s cheese called twaróg has a sweet pastry crust.
+Sernik is less sweet than N. American cheesecake and much thicker I guess I’d describe it as cheesier.